-We've been living in Mount Eden for nine months now and I've missed having a vegetable garden.
+We've been living in Auckland for nine months now and I've missed having a vegetable garden.
 There isn't anywhere good to put one that the landlord will approve of, so I've been living without.

 However, this week I started reading the books Embrace Your Space by Janet Luke and One Magic Square by Lolo Houbein, and they got me thinking about what I can do in the space I have.